GefullteTaubenbrust2/VoluMol/README.md

 ## Classes

 ### `Settings`
 Controls the functions of the program.
-Some settings take effect at all times, other affect generation steps, like molecule mesh generation (MMG), cubemap generation (CG) and isosurface generation (IG).
+Some settings take effect at all times, others affect generation steps, like molecule mesh generation (MMG), cubemap generation (CG) and isosurface generation (IG).
 In this case, `updateSettings()` must be called *before* the generation step.
 Most default values are reasonable, but you will need to change them if you want to achieve certain effects.
 It can also make sense to lower visual quality for preview purposes and increase fidelity for renders.
 |Name|Type|Description|Default|
 |-|-|-|-|
 |`size_factor`|`float`| MMG: Controls the displayed size of atoms.
 This size is set to `size_factor` multiplied by the Van-der-Waals radius of the atom. |`0.2`|